jonlinca/ACLandR/README.md

 ## Instructions
 ### Step 1: Within R, Save the model
-Before you start, ensure that the Kaggle tutorial has been ran.
+Before you start, ensure that the [Kaggle tutorial](https://www.kaggle.com/rtatman/picking-the-best-model-with-caret) has been ran.
-At the end of the tutorial, the model has already been trained.
+At the conclusion of the tutorial, the model has already been trained, but hasn't been saved yet for long-term keeping.
 We can export the “trained” model from R so we can reuse it elsewhere.

 ```
 save(tuned_model, file="tuned_model.rda")
 ```

-Since we are using ACL Analytics to create our predictions, we can also export the testing data set from R to load into ACL:
+As we are using ACL Analytics to create our predictions, we can also export the testing data set from R, which we will load into ACL:

 ```
 write.csv(testing, file = "testing.csv")
 ```

 ### Step 2: Within ACL Analytics, Import testing data set
-We will import the testing.csv file (you can use the following script if you like):
+We will import the testing.csv file:

 ```
 IMPORT DELIMITED TO A00_TestingDataset " A00_TestingDataset.fil" FROM "testing.csv" 0 SEPARATOR "," QUALIFIER '"' CONSECUTIVE STARTLINE 1 KEEPTITLE CRCLEAR LFCLEAR ALLFIELDS